vercel/pkg-fetch/README.md

   - Easy to spot a compromise.
 - `pkg-fetch` package on npm is strictly permission-controlled
   - Only authorized Vercel employees can push new revisions to npm.

+## Contributing Updates to Patches

+The expectation is that a patch applies cleanly, with no delta or offsets from the source repo.

+When making a change to a patch file, it is possible to apply that patch without building by running

+`yarn applyPatches --node-range node18`

+where the `--node-range` can be specified to apply patches for the version of node for which you are updating patches.
+If unspecified, the latest node version in [patches.json](./patches/patches.json) will be used.

+Ultimately, the patch should result in fully functional node binary, but the `applyPatches` script can be used to quickly iterate just the application of the patches you are updating without needing to wait for the full build to complete.

+## Building a Binary Locally

+You can use the `yarn start` script to build the binary locally, which is helpful when updating patches to ensure functionality before pushing patch updates for review.

+For example:

+`yarn start --node-range node18 --arch x64 --output dist`